 In our P.A.C.E.S. class, we work on various social skills that assist our students with being more successful in their school and community settings.
 Students are taught the proper ways to handle themselves amongst their peers and in their classrooms.

 All lessons involve a social skills word to define, a daily journal to complete, a worksheet on the topic being discussed that is done together as a group or individually, and a social group discussion.
 Also, a daily sponge activity is completed at the beginning of each lesson.

 More details about our weekly topic will be listed under my classroom calendar so please take the time to review to know what your child is learning that week.

 Important for Parents AND Students:

 Supplies: Please make sure your child brings paper and a pencil to my class everyday.
 They are required to complete a daily sponge activity, social skills word and social skills journal everyday when they come into class.
 Practicing good social skills does include being prepared for each and every class.

 Dress code: Please make sure your child obeys the school dress code.
 Any student who is observed out of dress code will be sent to the school office.
-Administrators make decisions they see fit based on the situation but consequences can include, but are not limited to: after-school detention, lunch detention, school referral, and/or In-School suspension.
+Administrators make decisions based on the situation but consequences can include, but are not limited to: after-school detention, lunch detention, school referral, and/or In-School suspension.
 Practicing good social skills does include following school rules and policies.

 Tardies/Absences: Students should be on time to each class and also present every school day.
 School personnel are going to be flexible the first few days of school in order to give new incoming students a chance to get adjusted to the new change.
 However, past students are familiar with the school layout and should be on time to each class from the first day.
 Being tardy to a class can result in students receiving referrals and after school detention.
 Parents will be notified if tardies become excessive and students can be placed in ISS due to numerous referrals.
 Practicing good social skills does include being to class on time and present for each class day.